Elements of a Tort – Duty

 The standard of care applied to doctors and other healthcare professionals is somewhat different than the exercise of ordinary care expected of the common person.
 Doctors in medical malpractice cases are held to a standard of other doctors, meaning what one would reasonably expect from a person of similar education and training practicing in the same geographic area and medical specialty, if applicable.

 In many jurisdictions common carriers such as city buses owe a higher duty of care to their passengers than they do to the general public, but that is not the case in New York under current law.
 Whether you are a passenger who falls when the bus makes a sudden jolt while riding, entering or exiting, or if you are a motorist, cyclist or pedestrian struck by a bus, you must be able to prove that the driver violated a duty of ordinary, reasonable care.

-The distinctions among the duty of care continue to extend to other types of injuries and accidents, including nursing home abuse and neglect or civil rights abuses such as police brutality or excessive force.
+The distinctions among the duty of care continue to extend to other types of injuries and accidents, including nursing home abuse and neglect or civil rights abuses.
 Regardless of the injury you have received, New York City personal injury attorney Leandros Vrionedes can help you recover compensation for your injuries.
 If you or a loved one has been injured by the negligence of another, contact Leandros A. Vrionedes, P.C. for a free consultation.